 Some Benefits of Combating Unconscious Biases

-Benefits are numerous and can include: increased group innovations, productivity, and creativity; enhanced relationship- and community-building; and, greater appreciation for equity, diversity, and inclusivity.
+Benefits are numerous and can include: increased group innovations, productivity, and creativity; enhanced relationship- and community-building; and, greater inclusion, equity and appreciation for diversity.

 - Learn as Much as Possible About Unconscious Bias…and Ways to Combat It